 But please make your checks out to Caribconex VI, LLC.

-We need your shipment to arrive at our Miami warehouse by NOON on WEDNESDAY for processing and loading into a container for the same week’s sailing.
+We need your shipment to arrive at our Miami warehouse by CLOSE OF BUSINESS on WEDNESDAY for processing and loading into a container for the same week’s sailing.

 I wouldn’t.
 The Miami warehouse processes thousands of packages a day.
 Your package will likely be delayed in loading and could miss the sailing.
 Sometimes people don’t even put their name on the label, just